OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

     - Arrow keys can be used to scroll the view as well.
   - **Zoom mode**
     - Zooming into the data; either mark an area in the current view with your mouse while holding the left mouse button plus the <kbd>Ctrl</kbd> key to zoom to this area or use your mouse wheel to zoom in and out.
     - All previous zoom levels are stored in a zoom history.
 The zoom history can be traversed using <kbd>Ctrl</kbd> + <kbd>+</kbd> or <kbd>Ctrl</kbd> + <kbd>-</kbd> or the mouse wheel (scroll up and down).
     - Pressing backspace <kbd>←</kbd> zooms out to show the full LC-MS map (and also resets the zoom history).
   - **Measure mode**
     - It is activated using the <kbd>⇧ Shift</kbd> key.
     - Press the left mouse button down while a peak is selected and drag the mouse to another peak to measure the distance between peaks.
     - This mode is implemented in the 1D and 2D mode only.
 - Right click on your 2D map and select **Switch to 3D mode** and examine your data in 3D mode (see <a href="#figure-4">Fig. 4</a>).
-- Go back to the 2D view.
-In 2D mode, visualize your data in different intensity normalization modes, use linear , percentage, snap and log-view (icons on the upper left tool bar).
+- Visualize your data in different intensity normalization modes, use linear, percentage (set intensity axis scale to percentage), snap and log-view (icons on the upper left tool bar).
 You can hover over the icons for additional information.

   ```{note}
   On macOS, due to a bug in one of the external libraries used by